neelriyer/neelriyer.github.io/_posts/2020-09-30-Production-vs-Theory.md

 <!-- `predict_proba` is the function that we'll need here.
 While the function itself seems like an unfinished sentence, it is incredibly useful.  -->

 The code for this is really simple.
-Part of the reason is that the beautiful people at sci-kit learn have hidden all the complex maths behind layers of abstraction.
+Part of the reason is that the beautiful people at scikit learn have hidden all the complex maths behind layers of abstraction.

 All you need to do is this: